5l1v3r1/Sonarr-wiki/Migrating-to-Completed-Download-Handling.md

 The best solution to this problem is to run NzbDrone and your Download Client on the same computer.

+_There are some advanced options to work around this limitation, but those will not be discussed here_

 ### Keeping Completed Download Handling disabled ###

-If you absolutely want to keep using the Drone Factory, enable and subsequently disable Completed Download Handling to get rid of the warning.
+If you absolutely want to keep using the Drone Factory:

+1. Enable Completed Download Handling and Save.
+2. Disable Completed Download Handling and Save.

+This will permanently remove the warning.

 ### Advanced Configuration/Migration Options ###

 The above scenarios were written to avoid complex choices.
 If you're a Power User you might want to have a couple of different options:

-1. Change the Drone Factory folder to a different path. (this is actually what I did)
+* Change the Drone Factory folder to a different path. (this is actually what I did)
   You still have to remove the Drone Factory Post-Processing script, if you previously used it.

-2. Can change the output path of your existing category.
+* Change the output path of your existing category.
   You still have to remove the Drone Factory Post-Processing script, if you previously used it.

-3. Can simply disable the Drone Factory entirely.
+* Simply disable the Drone Factory entirely.
   You still have to remove the Drone Factory Post-Processing script, if you previously used it.

 Not creating a new category may cause a couple of old imported downloads to show up as queued, removing them from the Download Client history resolves that.

-_As you can see, a couple of choices and potential issues we tried to avoid._
+_As you can see, these are quite a number of choices and potential issues we tried to avoid by providing a couple of basic steps._